oceanprotocol-archive/OEPs/12/README.md

   - [Squid Python](https://github.com/oceanprotocol/squid-py) - Python version of Squid to be integrated with Backend applications.
 The primary users are data scientists.
   - [Squid Java](https://github.com/oceanprotocol/squid-java) - Java version of Squid to be integrated with Backend applications.
 The primary users are data engineers.
 * [KEEPER CONTRACTS](https://github.com/oceanprotocol/keeper-contracts) - Provides the Service Execution Agreement (SA) business logic.
-* [BRIZO](https://github.com/oceanprotocol/brizo) - Micro-service to be executed by a PROVIDER.
+* [BRIZO or GATEWAY](https://github.com/oceanprotocol/brizo) - Micro-service to be executed by a PROVIDER.
 It exposes the HTTP REST API permitting access to PUBLISHER Assets or additional services like computation.
 * [AQUARIUS](https://github.com/oceanprotocol/aquarius) - Micro-service to be executed by the MARKETPLACES.
 Facilitates creating, updating, deleting and searching the Asset's metadata registered by the PUBLISHERS.
 This Metadata, is included as part of a [DDO](../7/README.md), which also includes the Services associated with the Asset (Consumption, Computation, etc.).